 Bert Slonim concentrates on complex commercial litigation, particularly multi-district pharmaceutical product liability cases.
-He has represented manufacturers of prescription drugs (including hormone replacement therapy, erectile dysfunction, diabetes, antibiotic, and anti-psychotic medications), implanted medical devices, agricultural chemicals, electrical equipment, aerospace products, asbestos and other products.
-Much of his practice focuses on developing and rebutting expert medical and scientific evidence, and litigating the admissibility of expert opinion testimony.全部显示
+He has represented manufacturers of prescription drugs (including female and male hormone replacement therapies, erectile dysfunction medications, diabetes drugs, antibiotics, and anti-psychotic medications); implanted medical devices, including artificial heart valves and implantable penile prostheses; and many other products.

 Bert has certificates in computer programming, statistics, and epidemiology from Harvard University and Johns Hopkins University.

 In The Market

 - Kaye Scholer Secures Non-Infringement Judgment for Nintendo in Patent Battle...
 May 11, 2016 • 新闻公告

 - Judge Grants Pfizer’s Motion for Summary Judgment in Zoloft MDL April 7, 2016 • 新闻公告

 - Judge Excludes Testimony from Plaintiff’s Latest General Causation Expert in Pfizer Zoloft MDL December 8, 2015 • 新闻公告